Exeter/brainstorm/README.md

 #Hey people!
 What's up?

 Put your idea seeds in this file.
-When you think an idea is mature enough, you can start a new repository!
+When you think an idea is mature enough, feel free to start a new repository!

 - Try signing this text file!
 - Try making a text file!